Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🏠 Apartments – Browse Top Rentals in Carlsbad

-🍽️ Where to Eat – 264 Fresco ($$$), Park 101 ($$), The Compass ($$)
+🍽️ Where to Eat – 264 Fresco ($$$), Park 101 ($$), Shorehouse Kitchen ($$)

-🐾 Dog Stores – Carlsbad Pet and Feed, EarthWise Pet
+🐾Dog Stores – Carlsbad Pet and Feed, EarthWise Pet

 Del Mar

-👉 Best Area For Outdoor Fun | ✨ Best Del Mar Hotels: L’Auberge Del Mar Resort & Spa ($200 pet fee) • Hotel Indigo San Diego Del Mar, an IHG Hotel ($75 pet fee) • Les Artistes Inn ($50 pet fee w/ $100 refundable deposit)
+👉 Best Area For Outdoor Fun | ✨ Best Del Mar Hotels: L’Auberge Del Mar Resort & Spa ($200 pet fee) • Del Mar Beach Hotel ($125 pet fee) • Les Artistes Inn ($50 pet fee w/ $100 refundable deposit)

 Del Mar is a northern San Diego beach town that’s less than a 30-minute drive from La Jolla.
 It has no shortage of pet-friendly hotels, a family favorite being the L’Auberge Del Mar Resort & Spa.
 Not only do they have a swoon-worthy outdoor pool, but they also have outdoor dining with an incredible sunset ocean view.